Wood Flooring Room Ideas

 Discover the best hardwood flooring for any room in the house.

-When it comes to choosing the right hardwood flooring, let your space be your guide.
+When it comes to choosing the right wood flooring, let your space be your guide.
 How often is it used?
 Does it get a lot of foot traffic?
 Are there any moisture or temperature factors to account for?
 What style will reflect your personal tastes and mesh well with the rest of the home’s decor?
 Let’s go room by room and explore the possibilities.

 The kitchen is the busiest room in the house, whether you’re cooking for one or serving meals up family style.
 It’s the place for socializing, pet bowls, spilled milk and dropped dishes.
 Kitchen floors have to work hard and look good doing it.
 And if you have an open floor plan, you’re looking for something that ties kitchen, dining and living rooms together and meets each space’s style standards.

 Both solid hardwood and engineered hardwood floors are great choices, so long as you follow hardwood floor care recommendations.
-Want the highest level of water resistance in a hardwood floor?
+Want the highest level of water resistance in a wood floor?
 Try Bruce Hydropel, our waterproof 100% hardwood flooring that also resists scratches, stain and wear for a lifetime of beauty.

 Living Room & Family Room Flooring

 Living and family room areas are where we kick back at the end of the day to cozy up for TV, games, reading or chatter.
 They’re a place to entertain and be entertained, and should remain warm, welcome and beautiful over time.
 As you shop, consider the overall look you’re trying to achieve, where in your home the room is located, and how active your household is.

-Different products can give off totally different vibes and some come with our highest level of scratch and dent protection.
+Different wood floors can give off totally different vibes and some come with our highest level of scratch and dent protection.
 If you’re installing in a basement-level family room, or over concrete slab or radiant heat, you’ll want to go with a Bruce engineered hardwood such as Bruce Hydropel waterproof 100% hardwood engineered flooring collection or the Bruce Brushed Impressions collection.

 Dining Room Flooring